How do I know how much water is in my cistern?

 1. Visual Inspection:

-If your cistern has a transparent or translucent material, you may be able to visually inspect the water level.
+If your tank has a transparent or translucent material, you may be able to visually inspect the water level.
 If it doesn’t, you can still often open the lid and look in to get an idea of the remaining water level.

 2. Dipstick: